Burton leads Rider against Texas after 21-point performance - WTOP News

 Austin, Texas; Tuesday, 9 p.m.
 EST

-BOTTOM LINE: Rider takes on Texas after Aasim Burton scored 21 points in Rider’s 86-54 victory over the Eastern (PA) Eagles.
+BOTTOM LINE: Rider visits Texas after Aasim Burton scored 21 points in Rider’s 86-54 win against the Eastern (PA) Eagles.

-Texas finished 11-7 at home last season while going 19-16 overall.
-The Longhorns allowed opponents to score 72.6 points per game and shoot 42.7% from the field last season.
+Texas went 19-16 overall last season while going 11-7 at home.
+The Longhorns gave up 72.6 points per game while committing 18.8 fouls last season.

+Rider finished 14-19 overall a season ago while going 8-11 on the road.
+The Broncs averaged 10.8 points off of turnovers, 12.4 second-chance points and 6.2 bench points last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.